CrutchTheClutch/CMSC-325-Project-1/README.md

 Draws a simple house and background using primitive shapes.

-_Note: The "Java2DWeek1" folder contains the java files I was supplied to be used as an example.
+_Note: The "Java2DWeek1" folder contains the java files I was supplied to be used as a template.
 The result being the "Java2D_Simple_Primitives" project._

 ---
 ###### This project was assigned while attending University of Maryland University College (UMUC)